wisniewskikr/chrisblog-it-cloud/spring-cloud/circuit-breaker/springcloud-springboot3-circuitbreaker-resilience4j-service/README.md

 USAGE DOCKER COMPOSE
 --------------------

-> **Usage Docker Compse** means all services are started as Docker containers definied in docker compose file.
+> **Usage Docker Compose** means all services are started as Docker containers defined in docker compose file.

 > Please **clone/download** project, open **project's main folder** in your favorite **command line tool** and then **proceed with steps below**.